9 of the Largest and Biggest Lizards in the World

 Although, when perentie lizards bite, its venom won’t lead but create wounds that will take a long time to heal.

-Because the lizard does have the evolutionary vestiges of a venom gland, it explains why the wound takes so long to heal after it has been penetrated.
+The lizard does have the evolutionary vestiges of a venom gland, which explains why the wound takes so long to heal after it has been penetrated.

 4. Nile Monitor